merklejerk/solpp/README.md

 yarn add -D solpp
 ```

-If that doesn't work, or if you want `solpp` to be accessible from anywhere in
+If you want `solpp` to be accessible from anywhere in your filesystem, you'll
-your filesystem, you'll need to install it globally.
+need to install it globally.

 ```bash
 # Install globally with npm.